Series: Under the Umbrella Tree

 - Alliterative Name: especially Gloria (see Overly Long Name below)

 - Animal Stereotypes: Inverted with Iggy.
 Despite his slightly creepy appearance (think something that Jerry Garcia might dream about after eating too much pepperoni pizza), he was the most lovable and relatable of the roommates.

 - Lions and Tigers and Humans...
-Oh, My!: Despite being essentially Holly's "kids," Gloria, Iggy and Jacob had lives of their own.
+Oh, My!: Despite essentially becoming Holly's "kids" (once she moves in), Gloria, Iggy and Jacob have lives of their own.
 Not only did they occasionally receive visits from their animal relatives, but the Very Special Episode described below established that there were other animal residents in the neighborhood.

 - Long-Lost Uncle Aesop: There was the time that Gloria's wealthy "Aunt Gloxinia" died and Gloria inherited the services of her butler.
 This butler was a Well-Intentioned Extremist who constantly shadowed her and forbade her to do many things (such as eat ice cream, for example) because "Your Aunt Gloxinia never [did X]."
 This eventually drove Gloria to scream in frustration: "My Aunt Gloxinia isn't me!"
 The problem was eventually resolved when the butler quit his job, admitting that even he had become sick of all the social pretension.